Male Breast Cancer Treatment (PDQ®): Treatment - Patient Information [NCI]

 These treatments appear to increase survival in men as they do in women.
 The patient's response to hormone therapy depends on whether there are hormone receptors (proteins) in the tumor.
 Most breast cancers in men have these receptors.
 Hormone therapy is usually recommended for male breast cancer patients, but it can have many side effects, including hot flashes and impotence (the inability to have an erection adequate for sexual intercourse).

-Locoregional Recurrent Male Breast Cancer
+Treatment of Locoregional Recurrent Male Breast Cancer

 For information about the treatments listed below, see the Treatment Option Overview section.